emomaxd/Qbit/README.md

 # BUILDING THE PROJECT
 <pre>
 build & build-cmake files are included
     .sh  extension is for linux
     .bat extension is for windows

-only build.bat works correctly - for now -
+only build-cmake.bat works correctly
 </pre>

 # Follow the progress :